 Although probiotics and prebiotics sound very similar, the way the two function is very different.

-Probiotics are live ‘good’ bacteria found in fermented foods such as yoghurt, kimchi, kefir, kombucha, and sauerkraut.
+Probiotics are live ‘good’ bacteria found in fermented foods such as yogurt, kimchi, kefir, kombucha, and sauerkraut.
 They are also available as supplements.
 Probiotics have been on the scene for some time, but recently we’ve become aware of their limitations.
 Some probiotics can be destroyed by the hydrochloric acid) in the stomach before they reach the small intestine, meaning we can miss out on many of the benefits.

 Prebiotics are special dietary fibers found in certain fruits and vegetables.
 They cannot be digested by the human body.
 However, the bacteria in our gut can break these fibers down and ferment them.
 Leafy greens (spinach, lettuce, kale, chard, etc.), bell peppers, cabbage, apples, bananas, kiwifruit, and berries are great food sources that contain prebiotics.
 Consuming prebiotics is a more effective way to restore good gut bacteria.
 It can withstand the harsh acidic environment in the stomach and provides food for the good bacteria in our small intestine.